Last updated on March 31st, 2023

 iii.
 Combination Logo

-As the name suggests, a Combination Logo combines a picture, symbol, or icon with a text.
-This is a rather safe technique to design your logo as it doesn’t leave the audience guessing what brand it is.
+As the name suggests, a Combination Logo combines a picture, symbol, or icon with text.
+This is a relatively safe technique to create your logo as it keeps the audience from guessing what brand it is.

 If we talk about the variations, you can include your text separately, like in the case of Lacoste.
-On the contrary, you could merge the pictorial part with the text, like the way Burger King does, to make it look more creative.
+But, on the contrary, you could merge the pictorial part with the text, like the way Burger King does, to make it look more creative.

 03. Get The Colors Right

-Colors bring the logos to life, like the way they do to everything around us.
-Sadly, colors can also suck the life out of a logo if they are selected on a whim.
+Colors bring logos to life, like how they do to everything around us.
+But, sadly, colors can also suck the life out of a logo if they are selected on a whim.

 According to research, colors can increase brand recognition by 80 percent.

-Every color evokes a unique type of mood or a feeling.
-Your logo can do wonders for your company if it comprises colors that correspond to the kind of feelings or impression you wish to instill in your target audience.
-Alternatively, you could even use colors to convey the values of your company.
+Every color evokes a unique type of mood or feeling.
+Therefore, your logo can do wonders for your company if it comprises colors corresponding to the feelings or impression you wish to instill in your target audience.
+Alternatively, you could use colors to convey the values of your company.

 [Image Source: Sortfolio Blog]

-Fun Fact: Blue is the most popular choice of color when it comes to logo designing.
-Some of the examples include Facebook, Twitter, Samsung, and Intel.
+Fun Fact: Blue is the most popular choice of color when it comes to logo design.
+Some examples include Facebook, Twitter, Samsung, and Intel.

-So, now that we have seen how every color carries more meaning than what it usually gets the credit for let’s shift our thoughts to color combinations.
+So, now that we have seen how every color carries more meaning than what it usually gets credit for, let’s shift our thoughts to color combinations.

-Upon analyzing the logos of Fortune 500 Companies, it appeared that majority of the companies preferred to have a combination of two colors while designing their logos.
+Upon analyzing the logos of Fortune 500 Companies, it appeared that most companies preferred combining two colors while designing their company logos.
 On the other hand, only less than 1 percent got gutsy enough to go for five colors or more.